-As you would expect with a Polynesian event, stage showmanship is second-to-none and you’ll be astounded by the vigour, animation and entertainment on show throughout the championship.
+As you would expect with a Polynesian event, stage showmanship is second-to-none and you’ll be astounded by the vigor, animation and entertainment on show throughout the championship.

-The Fireknife Championships is held on the Hawaiian island of Oahu each year at the Polynesian Cultural Center.
+The Championships are held on the Hawaiian island of Oahu each year at the Polynesian Cultural Center.
 This 42-acre theme park plays host to a number of cultural activities throughout the year including the Fireknife Championships which is part of the larger We Are Samoa festival.

 You can stay anywhere on the island of Oahu during the Fireknife Competitions.
 Competitors and their families do come from all over the world so some hotels may get booked up quite far in advance.